 A person elected as a director must have the competence required by the position and the possibility to devote a sufficient amount of time to attending to the duties.
 The number of directors and the composition of the board of directors shall be such that they enable the board of directors to see to its duties efficiently.
-Both genders shall be represented in the board of directors.
+There shall be balanced representation of women and men in the board of directors.

 With regard to the duties and efficient operation of the board of directors, the board of directors shall have a sufficient number of directors.
 The directors shall also have sufficient and versatile expertise as well as mutually complementary experience and knowledge of the industry.
-The composition of the company's board of directors shall reflect that at least one member of the company's audit committee must have the expertise required by law (REC-OMMENDATION 16).
+The composition of the company's board of directors shall reflect that at least one member of the company's audit committee must have the expertise required by law (RECOMMENDATION 16).